mollycmullen/ENG5533/README.md

 # ENG 5533: Upload Files for Webtext Project Here
-Students can upload files related to their projects in this repository.
+Everyon can upload files related to their projects in this repository on or before <b>May 5</b>.
 Because we won't be on campus, we will not be able to use the UMKC N drive to upload files and websites.

 Submit your project as a folder under the Code tab.
 Your folder will include any html files you used to create your project.